remisansfamine/rasterizer/README.md

 - Gives the formula to convert normalized device coordinates to viewport coordinates (here the viewport is the screen): https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glViewport.xhtml

 Rasterization:
-- Shows how to check if the current pixel is in the triangle and how to use the top-left rule: https://www.scratchapixel.com/lessons/3d-basic-rendering/rasterization-practical-implementation/rasterization-stage
+- Shows how the triangle rasterization works and how to use the top-left rule: https://www.scratchapixel.com/lessons/3d-basic-rendering/rasterization-practical-implementation/rasterization-stage

 Perspective correction:
 - Shows the technique to correct the perspective: https://www.scratchapixel.com/lessons/3d-basic-rendering/rasterization-practical-implementation/perspective-correct-interpolation-vertex-attributes